-Pre-decision hearings are will be held on the following matters:
+Pre-decision hearings are held on the following matters:

-- (a) Applications for rezoning of property, - (b) Formation of Local Improvement Districts, - (c) Approval of Local Improvement District assessments, - (d) Dangerous sidewalk proceedings, - (ee) Petitions for street and alley vacations, - (f) Appeals of administrative determinations of the City Council, and(d) Applications for preliminary plat approval - (g) Appeals of a decision of the City Council to remove a member of a City board, commission, committee, task force, or other multi-member body from office.
+- (a) Applications for rezoning of property, - (b) Formation of Local Improvement Districts, - (c) Approval of Local Improvement District assessments, - (d) Dangerous sidewalk proceedings, - (e) Petitions for street and alley vacations, - (f) Appeals of administrative determinations of the City Council, and

+(g) Appeals of a decision of the City Council to remove a member of a City board, commission, committee, task force, or other multi-member body from office.

-In all of these matters, except (d), the Examiner makes a recommendation to the City Council and the Council makes the final decision.
-Although hearings on preliminary plats are conducted similarly to other pre-decision hearings in that public testimony is taken, The Examiner's decision on a request for preliminary plat approval is the final decision of the City.
+In all of these matters the Examiner makes a recommendation to the City Council and the Council makes the final decision.
+Although hearings on preliminary plats are conducted similarly to other pre-decision hearings in that public testimony is taken, the Examiner's decision on a request for preliminary plat approval is the final decision of the City.